tarxvftech/FCS-152/README.md

 The HMI (front panel and display) appear to be driven directly by the ESP32.

+There was an old hardware revision with a non-ESP32 processor.
+Be careful that you do not try to flash firmware for this revision to the new hardware and vice-versa.
+The new hardware is sometimes referred to as `-N` or as `152+`.
+The old hardware is often referred to in various flavors of version 1.0 or `152(A)`.

 ## Basic instructions and gotchas

 Power on the FCS-152 by pressing in and holding the top button.
 Same to